vasilakisfil/Introspected-REST/README.md

 Metadata are data that describe the data or the hypermedia.
 These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

+#### Types of metadata
+In REST, when requesting a resource you get different kind of information mixed in with the actual data.
+Nowadays, API designers also distribute documentation to descrine some information about the API and its resources as well.

+If we try to identify all the different kind of data and metadata we would get the following list for a resource:
+###### 1. Media Type's capabilities fill-ins
+These metadata are related to the Media Type used by the API.
+The client provides information for the server to take into account when processing the request.
+For instance, pagination information (page, items per page, offset) or the desired query (ideally an equievelent to SQL's SELECT).

+###### 2. Resource schema
+When requesting a response, the client should be able to know what to expect, for instance:
+* the structure schema of the object, like the name of the attributes etc
+* the data types of the object's attributes
+* semantic meaning of each attribute, or of the resource itself
+* possible a description for each resource and attribute, targeted to humans

+Those information should be available for both response and request objects.

+the name of the attributes,
+their data types, any semantic meaning of each attribute (using a linked data spec) and possibly any description of the resource itself or its attributes
+###### 3. hypermedia metadata
+  * links, for linking other resources
+  * actions, for manipulating the resource

+As we described earlier, the level of Media Type's metadata depends on how strong or weak a Media Type is.
+If it's strong then the client will